the practical kitchen

 all of the ingredients for no knead cheddar jalapeno bread measured out and labeled.

-• Cheddar Cheese - I like a sharp cheddar cheese for this bread, but you can use a mild or medium cheddar too.
-You can use pre-shredded cheese if you need to, but I recommend using a brick of cheddar cheese so you can cube some of it and shred some of it.
+Cheddar Cheese - I like a sharp cheddar cheese for this bread, but you can use a mild or medium cheddar too.
+You can use pre-shredded cheese if you need to, but I recommend using a brick of cheddar cheese so you can cut some of it into cubes and shred some of it.

-• Jalapeño - How many jalapeños you need will depend on the size of the jalapeño you have.
-You want about a quarter cup of diced jalapeño, seeds and ribs removed.
+Jalapeños - How many jalapeños you need will depend on the size of the jalapeño you have.
+You want about a quarter cup of diced jalapeño pieces, seeds and ribs removed.
 If you want this to be a very spicy bread, leave some of the seeds in.

-Bonus: If you have leftover whey from making homemade goat cheese or homemade cream cheese you can sub it in to this bread recipe (and most bread recipes) in place of water without making any adjustments.
-It gives the bread a tangy, almost sourdough like flavor — basically a more intense bread flavor and is so good!
+Bonus: If you have leftover whey from making my homemade goat cheese (which is also excellent with this bread) you can sub the whey in to this bread recipe in place of water without making any adjustments.
+It gives the bread a tangy, almost sourdough-like flavor.

 Mix all your ingredients together in a bowl.
 That's it.
 You're basically done.